• Home

 If you prefer, a hard copy can be mailed to: Beach to Bay Heritage Area, 14 S Main St. Berlin, MD 21811.

-Notification of grant awards will be announced by July 10, 2024
+Notification of grant awards will be announced in July 2026

 Apply for FY26 Mini-Grants